 - It has MIP Color Display with a QTouch sensor and swipes available.

 - The calorie tracker is not always 100% correct.

 Best For Price

 At its price point, Huawei Band 4 Pro works very well.
 It has a heart rate monitor, and it also records routes.
 It includes a built-in GPS module that helps with recording tracks even without a smartphone.
-It monitors calories burned during your workouts.
+In addition, it monitors calories burned during your workouts.
 Some countries offer NFC (Near Field Communication).
 This feature enables payments when combined with Apple Pay or Google Pay.
 For less than $60, the Band 4 Pro is hard to beat.
-We use it daily, and except for the fact that an Android Phone is needed to change the watch faces, we have no complaints.
+We use it daily, and except for the need for an Android Phone to change the watch faces, we have no complaints.

 Band 4 Pro by Huawei